Effects of auto-correlated disorder on the dynamics in the vicinity of the many-body localization transition

 We finish our analysis by considering the time evolution of the spin auto-correlation function, $I(t)$ [Eq.~\eqref{eq:SCF}].
 Since $I(t)$ can have positive and negative values even after an average over initial states and disorder realizations, in Fig.~\ref{fig:Imb} we present our results for the absolute value of the averaged $I(t)$.
 The same parameters as for $RP(t)$ in Fig.~\ref{fig:SP} were used.
 Once again we observe that the inclusion of correlations between the on-site random potentials leads to rich and nontrivial dynamics, but now testified by $I(t)$.
 The dependence on $c$ of this quantity is similar to that of $RP(t)$.
 For large $c$ [Fig~\ref{fig:Imb}(a)] the evolution for $h=3.75$ and $h=6.0$ shows a repulsion hole and small saturation values, meanwhile for $h=0.5$ there is no hole.
 At this point we should note that the negative values of the averaged $I(t)$ are present only for $h=0.5$ and $c=15,8,2$ as seen by the bumps inside the time interval $t\in[10,100]$ of Figs.~\ref{fig:Imb}(a), (b) and (c).
 The behaviors of $I(t)$ for all disorder strengths, when the value of $c$ decreases, approaches the ones for uncorrelated disorder~\cite{luitz2016,Torres2018}.
 Although the repulsion hole is present in $RP(t)$ and $I(t)$, it should be noted that in~\cite{lezama2021} a careful analysis was performed to show that while for $RP(t)$ the depth of the repulsion hole increases, for $I(t)$ and other observables the depth apparently decreases when the system size increases.
+The persistence of the observed effects due to correlated disorder in the $L\to\infty$ limit is also another natural and interesting question.
+We address this question in~\cite{SMM}.